Delmond/Navigation/README.md

 Simply run catkin_make in your workspace.
 Then source the setup file in the /devel folder.

 ## Running
-You can run this project by typing --roslaunch pathplanner CustomCompletePlanner.launch
+You can run this project by typing -- roslaunch pathplanner CustomCompletePlanner.launch --

 Developed by Muhamed Delalić